BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/additive-synthesis.md

 ipd.Audio(audio_path)
 ```

-Let us also listen to some inharmonics, combined with *additive synthesis*.
+Let us also listen to some inharmonics, created by *additive synthesis*.
 We use 20 partials with a random frequency between 150 and 4000.
 Higher frequencies are more likely.
 Again, each inharmonic partial has its individual envelope.